robertleonhardt/PyDRT/README.md

 For the other bases, this step is much faster.

 Also note that regularization is typically not required when using dispersed bases (all classes except `DebyeDRT`).
-But id is advised to consider validating this information for a specific use case.
+But it is advised to consider validating this information for a specific use case.

 ## Sources and acknowlegdements
 > Wan, T. H., et al. (2015).
 "Influence of the Discretization Methods on the Distribution of Relaxation Times Deconvolution: Implementing Radial Basis Functions with DRTtools."
 Electrochimica Acta 184: 483-499.